Where can I purchase Neenah's products?

 Laser & inkjet can be used on a wide range of fabrics from 100% cotton to 100% synthetic and almost any blend.
 For best results choose fabrics with a tighter weave.
 Transferring conditions for white and light fabrics are the same for cotton/poly blends and 100% poly as they are for 100% cotton.

-When transferring to dark fabrics with a high synthetic content, the dye of the fabric may in some cases migrate into the transfer.
+When transferring to dark fabrics with a high synthetic content, the dye of the fabric may migrate into the transfer.
 Reducing the time or temperature may substantially reduce or eliminate that problem.
 (350°F/177°C for 30 – 45 seconds for a 50/50 blend and 300°F/150°C for 60 seconds for 100% poly shirts are good places to start when using dark shirts.)

 If you choose lower quality fabrics, you may benefit from cleaning the surface with a lint roller before transferring your image.